23data/clean-data/README.md

-## Course project readme file for  Getting and Cleaning Data.
+## Course project for  Getting and Cleaning Data.

 ## Installation